highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 `getRows()` takes a row offset and a row count, both skipped with `void 0` here, then the columns you want in the order you want them.
 Note the different bundle: a time series wants `highstock.js` rather than the `highcharts.js` we loaded in Step 1.

 Highcharts 13 added a chart-level [`dataTable`](https://api.highcharts.com/highcharts/dataTable) option that accepts a `DataTable` instance directly, with [`series.dataMapping`](https://api.highcharts.com/highcharts/plotOptions.series.dataMapping) binding its columns to point properties - so a connector's table could be handed to the chart whole, without picking it apart first.
 The connectors target Highcharts 12 for now, so that route is not available yet.

-## What else DWS gives you

-`AssetAllocationBreakdown` is one of eight converters currently available on the Investment Details Connector.
-The rest follow the identical pattern - name the converter, read its tables:

-- **Asset Allocation Breakdown** - allocation across asset classes, with general, Canadian, and underlying-instrument views.
-- **Country and Regional Exposure Breakdown** - geographic exposure by region and country, for equity, fixed income, and revenue.
-- **Equity Sectors Breakdown** - sector exposure at super-sector, sector, and industry levels, in the `EqSuperSectors`, `EqSectors`, and `EqIndustries` tables.
-- **Fixed Income Sectors Breakdown** - fixed-income sector exposure across super, primary, and secondary sectors, plus per-region tables.
-- **Equity Style Box** - Morningstar's proprietary style box and stock grades, as both a current grid and a historical series.
-- **Equity Residual Risk and Return Sensitivity** - Alpha, Beta, and RSquare at daily and monthly granularity.
-- **Equity Aggregates Residual Risk and Return Sensitivity** - aggregate residual-risk statistics with their company counts.
-- **Prospectus Fees** - management, administration, and distribution fees, sales loads, and expense ratios.

 ## Two things that will save you time